Christina Grimmie: Personal life and activism

 Grimmie was a Christian.
 Her family attended Fellowship Alliance Chapel in Medford, New Jersey, before they moved to Los Angeles.
-Grimmie had cited her mother, a three-time breast cancer survivor, as a major inspiration for her musical career.
-On September 2, 2018, Grimmie's mother Tina Grimmie died at the age of 59 after a "courageous and brave battle with breast cancer".
+Grimmie had cited her mother, Tina, a three-time breast cancer survivor, as a major inspiration for her musical career.
+Tina Grimmie died at the age of 59 on September 2, 2018, after a "courageous and brave battle with breast cancer".

 Grimmie was an animal rights activist and participated in fundraising events for the Humane Society of the United States.
 The Christina Grimmie Animal Medical Fund was created in her honor, and she posthumously won the "Impact Award" from the industry for her animal rights activism.
 She also worked with PETA to promote pet adoption, after adopting a dog in 2014.
 In her honor, she received a leaf on PETA's Tree of Life, which honors heroes for animals.
 Grimmie was an anime fan, and had a Twitch channel where she frequently streamed.